shaunniecode/ppe-detector/README.md

 It also documents my reproducible AI workflow setup, ensuring clean version control and cross-platform copatibility.
 It is recorded in chronological order, with latest changes at the top, with date format dd/mm/yy

+04/12/25
+Dataset expansion, I had used Adobe Firefly to generate several more images.
+Some images include multiple subjects (people), naming and labelling conventions has left me thinking how to develop what we already have for something new/er.
+Tempted to change the naming convention completely

 03/12/25
 Development Environment Setup
 I installed Git for Windows (Git Bash) to manage version control and ensure reproducible workflows.